-- 3.7.10 Adjustment for Administrative Practices-Changes in administrative practices affect how costs emerge.
-The actuary should make appropriate provisions in the model for changes in administrative matters such as the following: - a.
-Claims Adjudication-The actuary should consider how overall costs and utilization rates may be influenced by the method by which enrollees and providers submit claims (for example, provider electronic submission vs. enrollee paper submission of claims). - b.
-Enrollment Practices-The actuary should consider the effect enrollment practices (for example, the ability of participants to drop in and out of a health plan) have had on health care costs. - 3.7.11 Adjustment for Large Individual Claims-The actuary should recognize the significance that large claims may have with respect to claims experience and consider whether adjustments are appropriate.
+- 3.7.10 Adjustment for Large Individual Claims-The actuary should recognize the significance that large claims may have with respect to claims experience and consider whether adjustments are appropriate.
 When data are relevant and available, the actuary should review the frequency and size of large claims and consider whether the prevalence of large claims is expected to be significantly different in the future.
 Future periods may have a higher or lower incidence of such claims than past experience periods under examination.
 The actuary should consider whether adjustments should be made to reflect annual or lifetime maximums.
 The actuary should review both stop-loss coverage and other large claims, as described below: - a.
 Stop-Loss Coverage-The actuary should consider the financial impact of stop-loss insurance in all projections. - b.
-Other Large Claims-The actuary should also consider large claims that may be below the stop-loss coverage level. - 3.7.12 Adjustment for Trend-When adjusting the claims experience during earlier periods to the initial year of the measurement, the actuary should reflect the effect of trend that has occurred between those earlier claim periods and the initial year of the measurement.
-These adjustments of the initial per capita health care rate may reflect experience from outside the health plan. - The actuary should consider using separate trend rates for major cost components (for example, medical, drugs, and health plan administration. - 3.7.13 Adjustment When Plan Sponsor is Also a Provider-The plan sponsor may also be a provider under the plan, as in cases where the plan sponsor is a hospital, medical office, clinic, or other health care provider.
+Other Large Claims-The actuary should also consider large claims that may be below the stop-loss coverage level. - 3.7.11 Adjustment for Trend-When adjusting the claims experience during earlier periods to the initial year of the measurement, the actuary should reflect the effect of trend that has occurred between those earlier claim periods and the initial year of the measurement.
+These adjustments of the initial per capita health care cost may reflect experience from outside the health plan.

+The actuary should consider using separate trend rates for major cost components (for example, medical, drugs, and health plan administration).

+- 3.7.12 Adjustment When Plan Sponsor is Also a Provider-The plan sponsor may also be a provider under the plan, as in cases where the plan sponsor is a hospital, medical office, clinic, or other health care provider.
 In these situations, the plan sponsor pays itself, in effect, for services it provides its own members.
-Therefore, the actuary should analyze the charges incurred and reimbursements received by such plan sponsor, and make appropriate adjustments in the measurement model to properly reflect the underlying transactions.

-- 3.7.14 Use of Other Modeling Techniques-Health care costs may be modeled and projected using techniques other than those mentioned above.
+Therefore, the actuary should analyze the charges incurred and reimbursements received by such plan sponsor, and make appropriate adjustments in the measurement model to properly reflect the underlying transactions. - 3.7.13 Use of Other Modeling Techniques-Health care costs may be modeled and projected using techniques other than those mentioned above.
 When using an alternative approach, the actuary should disclose the method used and comment on its applicability (see section 4.1(1)).
-Examples of alternative approaches include models that project a distribution of expected claims with an associated probability distribution and models that assign different claims costs for the last year of life. - 3.7.15 Administrative Expenses-In addition to the cost of claims, the plan sponsor is usually responsible for the cost of administering the retiree group benefits program.
-The actuary should consider administrative expenses when performing the measurement.
-The actuary may model administrative expenses in various ways.
-For example, administrative expenses may be included in claims costs or expressed on a per capita basis, as a percentage of claims, or as fixed amounts. - 3.8 Modeling the Cost of Death Benefits-Death benefits may be provided directly by the plan sponsor upon the death of a retired participant or may be paid by an insurance company through a life insurance program.
+Examples of alternative approaches include models that project a distribution of expected claims with an associated probability distribution and models that assign different claims costs for the last year of life. - 3.7.14 Administrative and Other Expenses-In addition to the cost of claims, the plan sponsor is usually responsible for the cost of administering the retiree group benefits program and other related expenses.
+The actuary should consider these expenses when performing the measurement.
+The actuary may model expenses in various ways.
+For example, expenses may be included in claims costs or expressed on a per capita basis, as a percentage of claims, or as fixed amounts.

+3.8 Modeling the Cost of Death Benefits-Death benefits may be provided directly by the plan sponsor upon the death of a retired participant or may be paid by an insurance company through a life insurance program.
 The life insurance program may be either participating or nonparticipating with respect to policy dividends.
 The actuary should appropriately reflect the financial arrangement through which the benefits are provided, including dividends, participant contributions, carrier administrative expenses, and risk charges.